 Walking past a primary school in my neighbourhood in Paris, I always look to see what pupils are getting for lunch.

-On one day, before the end of last term, I noticed that they had tomato salad, chicken curry with pasta shells, creamy tomme blanche cheese and an apple compote.
-The weekly menus, displayed outside the school doors, are colour-coded to indicate nutritional value - orange for protein, green for fruit and vegetables, brown for starch, blue for dairy.
+On one day, before the end of last term, I noticed that they had tomato salad, chicken curry with pasta shells, creamy tomme blanche cheese and a compote of apples.
+The weekly menus, displayed outside the school doors, are colour-coded to indicate nutritional value - orange for protein, green for fruit and vegetables, brown for starchy foods, blue for dairy.

 For the past 20 years, the annual Semaine du gout - "Taste Week" - has taught the young about good eating, with chefs visiting schools or inviting pupils to restaurants, demonstrating skills and introducing children to new foods and flavours.

-A survey of 25,000 over-18s, published in November, showed that there were 20 million overweight French adults, of whom 6.5 million were obese - three million more than 12 years ago.
+A survey of 25,000 people aged over 18, published in November, showed there were now 20 million overweight French adults, of whom 6.5 million were obese - three million more than 12 years ago.
 And they are getting fat younger.

 Nearly one in five children is overweight or obese, and child obesity doubled in the previous decade, according to the 2006 PNNS study.
 For youngsters from disadvantaged families, the rate soars to 30 per cent.

-The French are eating more, but less healthily, says AFPA, the Association Francaise de Pediatrie Ambulatoire.
+At the root of the problem are changes in eating habits and lifestyle, which has become more sedentary.
+The French are eating more, but less healthily, says the Association Francaise de Pediatrie Ambulatoire (AFPA).
 It blames "cars, lifts, television, computers and video games".

-France's food safety agency found that just over six out of 10 boys, and fewer than one in four girls, took the recommended hour's daily exercise.
+France's food safety agency found that fewer than half of all teenagers between 15 and 17 took even the minimum exercise necessary to maintain health, and just over six out of 10 boys, and fewer than one girl in four, took the recommended hour's daily exercise.